Table of Contents

 Welcome to Bristol A Cappella!

 Here’s some important information for potential new members.
-If you’ve got any questions after reading this summary, please speak to the Membership Secretary or a Section Leader (SL) at your first rehearsal, or email firstname.lastname@example.org
+If you’ve got any questions after reading this summary, please speak to the membership coordinator or a section leader at your first rehearsal, or email firstname.lastname@example.org.

-Every potential new singer can come along to two free rehearsals to decide whether the chorus is right for them.
-Come along to the pub at the end of the evening to have a chat with the other singers!
+Come along to the pub at the end of the evening and have a chat with the other singers!

-Once you’ve passed the audition process, you’ll become a full member of the Bristol A Cappella chorus and we’ll present you with a certificate, a shiny name badge, and sort out uniform for you.
+Once you’ve passed the process, you’ll become a full member of the chorus and we’ll present you with a certificate, a shiny name badge, and lend out your uniform.